thomas-bailly/SSA_project/README.md

 You can redirect the result with > : `python3 ./src/ssa.py ./data/1bta1FH.pdb A > ./result/1bta_ssa.txt`

-The result for the file 2jk9FH.pdb and 3h7hFH.pdb are already present in the subdirectory result.
+The result for the file 3h7hFH.pdb is already present in the subdirectory result.